lukasvozda/icblog/README.md

 ### Backend
 The project consist of a backend written in Motoko programming language, that has been designed specifically for writing smart contracts on the Internet Computer Protocol.
 You can find backend code in the cansiters/blog/main.mo file.

 Backend defines a Post type, HashMap database and methods for CRUD interace.
+There are also functions for filtering only published posts and sorting posts in the right order.

 ### Frontend
 The front-end is written using the Svelte framework.
 There are Routes for Create, Read, Update, Delete, List posts.
 You can find it in the frontend/routes directory.